hartmaj2/state-exam-prep/study-notes/prg/prg.md

 ## Threads and synchronization

-- [ ] Vlákna a podpora synchronizace.
-  - reprezentace vláken v programovacích jazycích
-  - specifikace funkce vykonávané vláknem a základní operace na vlákny
-  - časově závislé chyby a mechanizmy pro synchronizaci vláken

 ### Representation of threads in C#

 - Thread built-in class
 - in threading module

-- how to pass a function to be worked on to the thread?
-  - usually done using some lambda or delegate variable?
+- working with threads in C#
+  - creating a thread: `var t = new Thread(ThreadStart or ParametrizedThreadStart object)`
+    - built-in delegates:
+      - ThreadStart: functions with no parameter and void return type
+      - ParametrizedThreadStart: functions with one parameter (worker object) and void return type
+    - lambdas and functions get automatically cast to the built-in delegates (but no cast from custom delegates)
+  - starting a thread
+    - ThreadStart: `t.Start()`
+    - ParametrizedThreadStart: `t.Start(arg)`
+  - waiting for a thread to finish at given point in program
+    - `t.Join()`

 - thread pool
-  - collection of threads to which we can assign tasks to be done
+  - collection of threads (worker threads) to which we can assign tasks to be done
-  - the thread pool assigns the task to some thread when available
+  - no direct control over individual threads (cannot call Join() on specific thread)
+  - why:
+    - threads are automatically reused
+    - simplicity of use

 - thread synchronization mechanisms
   - locks